iexcloud/docs/source/interacting-with-your-data/updating-a-data-record.md

 ## What's Next

-If you need to delete a record, use the `DELETE /data/:workspace/:id/:key/:subkey?/:date?` endpoint described in the [Delete Data](https://iexcloud.io/docs/datasets-api/delete-data) reference.
+If you need to delete a record, use the `DELETE /data/:workspace/:id/:key/:subkey?/:date?` endpoint described in the [Delete Data](https://iexcloud.io/docs/datasets-api/delete-data) reference page.

 If you haven't yet checked out the various ways to query data, see [Querying Data](./querying-data.md).